Quebec sovereignty movement: France

-The French Foreign Office motto concerning Quebec's national question is "non-ingérence et non-indifférence" ("no interference and no indifference"), which epitomizes the official position of the French State.
-In other words, while the Quebec people vote to stay within Canada, France will officially support the Canadian Confederation the way it is.
+The French Foreign Office's current motto epitomizes the official position of the French State concerning Quebec's national question: "non-ingérence et non-indifférence" ("no interference and no indifference").
+In other words, while Quebec stays within Canada, France will officially support the Canadian Confederation the way it is.

-Former French President Nicolas Sarkozy has stated on the record that he opposes the separation of Quebec from Canada.
-This changed back to the view of the French Foreign Office under Sarkozy's successor, François Hollande.
+Former French president Nicolas Sarkozy has stated on the record that he opposes the separation of Quebec from Canada.
+This changed back to a neutral stance under Sarkozy's successor, François Hollande.